ubarcturus/Fibonacci-Folge/README.md

-An other project little a project to learn C#.
+A other project little a project to learn C#.
 If you have suggestions please let me know.